Best Harness For Pugs | Perfect For This Snub Nosed Breed

 Small Dog Fitting

 Small and large dogs do not just have a different weight, their body proportions are slightly different.
-Look for a harness that is specially designed for small dogs where possible.
+Look for a harness that is specially made for small dogs where possible.

 Front Leash Clip